hal-9001-v/hal-9001-v.github.io/blog-posts/PathFindingPrinciples/Pathfinding-principles.md

 <br/>

 For each tile, store its vertical spans.
-Each vertical span should have a maximum Y coordinate and a minimum Y coordinate.
-Therefore, maintain a list of spans for each tile.
+Each vertical span, has its maxY coordinate and minY coordinate.
+For that reason, keep a list of spans in each tile.
-If a voxel detects a collision, it represents a new span.
-However, if there is an existing contiguous span, you should expand the minimum Y or maximum Y of that span rather than adding a new span to the list.
+If a voxel detects as colliding, you have a new span.
+But, if threre is an existing span contiguous span, expand the minY or maxY of such span and don't add a new span to the list.

 <br/>

 ```cs